mattbaxter689/SpotEng/README.md

 From there I can add the necessary transformations to data that I choose to.

 ## TODO:
+- [ ] add func to artist class to get artist genres
+- [ ] change sql migration for new table with track features
+- [ ] add new structure for kmeans algorithm.
+Will involve data prep

+## FUTURE IMPLEMENTATION IDEAS:
 - [ ] look into possibly saving data initially to csv in S3 bucket?
 Then pulling, transforming and loading to postgres (S3 would be my data lake)
     - make sure that the data has other variables associated (Acousticness etc)